 Commute from Leicester COVID-19 hotspots

-To get a feeling on the patterns Leicester essential commuters define, first let us look at Figure 4, showing all the flows (E/NE) registered in 2011.
+To get a feeling on the patterns Leicester’s key commuters define, first let us look at Figure 4, showing all the flows (K/Nk) registered in 2011.
 As expected, the vast majority of these flows are between MSOAs around Leicester, like Birmingham and Nottingham, but also London and even Scotland and Welsh regions.

 Commuters from the hotspot area travel mostly locally.
 However, as Figure 5 (left panel) shows, numerous key workers are travelling outside Leicester, even as far as London, Leeds and Manchester.
 Trips from these areas (Fig. 5 right upper) have Leicester centre as their preferred destination, but there are also significant flows to Glebelands, south of Thurmaston and from Spinney Hills!
 On of the highest COVID cases area in the last weeks.
 We need to further investigate the precise occupations commuting to this area to figure out why these high numbers.

 Now, trips to the high COVID areas (Fig. 5, right lower) are mostly into three zones: Goodwood (where the Leicester general hospital is located); North Evington and Belgrave (where we can found the Belgrave Health Centre ).
 Are these key workers hospital workers?
-Could be looking into the type of occupations travelling to these zones, as health practitioners and nurses are a prominent group commuting to these zones.
+It could be the case, as health practitioners and nurses are a prominent group commuting to these zones.

 Figure 5.
 Left panel, all trips into and from the COVID-19 hotspot areas.
 Right panel up, trips from and right panel down, trips into the most affected regions by the virus.
 The images were done using the fantastic https://flowmap.blue/ tool.